 Introduction: In this article, Gena Philibert-Ortega searches old newspapers to learn more about the holiday we’re about to celebrate: Labor Day.
-Gena is a genealogist and author of the book “From the Family Kitchen.”
+Gena is a genealogist and author of the book “”

 What are you doing this Labor Day weekend?
 Labor Day has a long, interesting history, much of which has been largely forgotten.
 Labor Day is a day to honor workers and is “dedicated to the social and economic achievements of American workers.”*

 Prior to its declaration as a federal holiday in 1894, Labor Day had been celebrated as a city and state holiday beginning in 1885.
 The advent of Labor Day coincided with important work issues facing Americans such as working conditions and safety, child labor, and long work hours.
 As those conditions have been addressed we’ve collectively forgotten the ongoing importance of this day, and to a certain extent even the origin of its meaning.

 As you get ready for your day off this Monday, here are a few lesser-known facts about this holiday.

 To many people today, Labor Day means sales and some great bargains this weekend – but the notion of combining Labor Day with a good sale actually has a history almost as long as the holiday itself.
 The federal Labor Day holiday was enacted in June 1894 when Congress declared the first Monday of September to be Labor Day.
 Undoubtedly, retailers sensed an opportunity and that very September, newspaper ads for Labor Day sales appeared – including this one for “cheap lots” and “seven room houses” in New York.